There’s nothing worse than stumping up for insurance only to find the insurer doesn’t pay out when there’s a claim.

 Always check your client’s contracts carefully before you sign, just to be sure you know your insurance covers it.
 If you need a temporary extension, insurers are usually happy to do this.

 Wording exclusion.
 Quite a big one this, but only because most decent professional indemnity policies give industry-specific cover (and therefore industry-specific exclusions).

 It’s impossible to be exhaustive but a good example might be an estate agent’s policy excluding claims arising from survey and valuation work.
 It’s feasible that an estate agent could be asked to do a survey but, because it’s a high risk area, their insurer excludes cover for it.

-They key is to read your policy wording, ideally before you buy it, and make sure you’re comfortable with what the insurance covers.
+They key is to read your policy wording, ideally before you buy your insurance, and make sure you’re comfortable with what it covers.
 Some exclusions can be written back in but it usually costs a fair bit and will likely mean a higher excess too.

-After all, if you’ve spent good money on it, it makes to know it’s going to help if the worst happens.
+After all, if you’ve spent good money on it, it makes to know it’ll help if the worst happens.